University Open Day 22 June 2019

-Open Days are a great way to experience life at the University of Bath.
-Find out about our courses, attend talks, meet staff and students and tour our campus.
+Undergraduate Open Days are a great way to experience the University of Bath.
+Find out about our courses, attend talks, meet staff and students and tour campus.

 Talks and tours timetables

-Don't forget to talk to our current students - they're the best people to give you an idea of what living and studying here is actually like.
+Don't forget to talk to our student ambassadors - they're the best people to give you an idea of what living and studying here is actually like.